txpipe/scrolls/README.md

 The persistence data model does heavy use of [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (Conflict-free replicated data types) and idempotent calls, which provide benefits for write concurrency and rollback procedures.

-For example, CRDTs allows us to re-build the indexes by spawning several history readers that crawl on-chain data concurrently from different start positions.
+For example, CRDTs allow us to re-build the indexes by spawning several history readers that crawl on-chain data concurrently from different start positions.
 This provides a sensible benefit on collection-building time.
 We call this approach "swarm mode".

 TODO: explain future plan to leverage CRDTs for rollback checkpoints.

-## Accesing the Data
+## Accessing the Data

-_Scrolls_ doesn't provide any custom client for accesing the data, it relies on the fact that the canonical clients of the selected backends are ubiquotos, battle-tested and relatively easy to use.
+_Scrolls_ doesn't provide any custom client for accesing the data, it relies on the fact that the canonical clients of the selected backends are ubiquitous, battle-tested and relatively easy to use.
 By knowing the structure of the stored keys/values, a developer should be able to query the data directly from Redis.

 TODO: reference specs for each key/value